urbit/urbit.org-reloaded/content/docs/arvo/dill/tasks.md

 [%flee session=~]
 ```

-Unwatch session.
+Unwatch a session to which you've previously subscribed with [%view](#view).

-The ability to specify a session is not yet implemented in Dill, so `session` is always `~` and instead Dill determines the session to unwatch by the `duct` the request came from.
+The ability to specify a session is not yet implemented in Dill, so `session` is always `~` and it's always the default session.

 #### Returns